Bella151305/ArtProject/README.md

   - main art events

 ## Notebooks:
-1. Sites_studies: for creating dictionary of sites' navigation trees;
+1. Sites_studies: for creating a dictionary of sites' navigation trees;
-2. Parsing: for parsing sites according to dictionary;
+2. Parsing: for parsing sites according to the dictionary;
 3. Charts: for results visualisation.

 You can find me on Linkedin: